 If you need a stroller for the long haul (2+ kids for 5+ years), the UPPAbaby Vista should be on your radar.
 Granted, it’s not cheap.
-But that $840 price tag does include a bassinet, so you can at least cross that off your registry.
-Plus, you can easily attach a rumble seat down the road for kid number 2, alleviating the need to drop additional cash to upgrade to a double-wide.
-All that said, if you’re wondering what people who’ve tested and/or own the Vista think, here are some of the top pros and cons according to online reviews.
+But that $840 price tag does include a bassinet, so you can at least cross that off your baby registry.
+Plus, you can easily attach a rumble seat down the road for kid number two, alleviating the need to drop additional cash to upgrade to a double-wide.
+All that said, if you’re wondering what people who’ve tested and/or own the UPPAbaby Vista think, here are some of the top pros and cons according to online reviews.

 - And speaking of that bassinet, it’s one of the Vista biggest selling features.
 Not only is it approved for overnight sleeping and snaps right into the stroller, but Lucie’s List notes: “It has a removable, breathable mattress pad with a vented base and its own sun canopy!”

 - Baby Gizmo loves the fact that “the 6-position reclining seat is easy to move with one hand and the entire seat can reverse so that your child can parent-face or face out at the world.”
 Things getting too real?
 Spin them back.